-The cloud by day and fire by night were symbolic of God's provision, protection, and guidance.
+The cloud by day and the fire by night were symbolic of God's provision, protection, and guidance.
 Since the Israelites did not know where they were going, they had to rely on God to lead them in the right direction.
-Even with God's guidance, it too them forty years to make a trip that ideally should have been an eleven-day journey.
+Even with God's guidance, it took them forty years that ideally should have been an eleven-day journey.

 According to Numbers 9:1-23, the Israelites were required to stay put when the cloud rested over the tent during the day and the fire rested over the tent at night.

 "At the commandment of the Lord the children of Israel journeyed, and at the commandment of the Lord they encamped."
 (Numbers 9:18)

 The Israelites moved whenever the cloud moved during the day and the pillar of fire moved at night.
 There was no such thing as delaying their trip or going before the cloud moved.
 Sometimes the cloud stayed put for several days or several months.
 Sometimes the Israelites had just pitched their tent and bedded down for the night, but if the pillar of fire moved, they had to get up and move along with the fire in the sky as their guide.
 The Israelites never knew when the cloud by day or the fire by night would move.
 The group was not a family of a few people who had to get up and go.
 It was millions of people and animals.

 Exodus 12:37-38 gives a vague number of those who wandered in the wilderness with Moses.
 According to those two verses, the Israelites numbered about six hundred thousand men on foot, besides women and children plus many non-Israelites and livestock.
 The non-Israelites included some Egyptians who went with the Israelites when they left Egypt.